Course information¶

 Computational content, which is normally just the jupyter notebook associated with the section, also appears at the top of the page, but may also contain links to other software or pertinent computational material.

-The video content is hosted on Echo360 and is available only to those enrolled at the University of Tasmania, and is best accessed through the course MyLO page.
+Course content is available only to those enrolled at the University of Tasmania, and is best accessed through the course MyLO page.

 Support¶

-The course materials as consumed through the content download components are necessarily an individual effort, but in all other facets I strongly encourage collaboration.
-The structure of content unpacking sessions is deliberately geared towards discussion, the exchange of ideas, and collective problem solving moreso than the execution of a solution finding program.
+Your progress through the course is necessarily subjective and thus an individual experience, but the you needn't undertake the journey alone.
+Indeed, I strongly encourage collaboration and the structure of workshop and tutorial sessions is deliberately geared towards discussion, the exchange of ideas, and collective problem solving more so than the execution of a solution finding program.

 Computational resources¶

-, and indeed, this is the only language that will be supported.
+, and indeed, this is the only language that will be formally supported.
 In order to ensure equitable and easy access to Python computing resources, a Jupyter Notebook server has been established, which allows for one to write and execute code via a web browser.
 The server is named Jove1, and access is through the JupyterHub portal.
 You will need to create an account to start using the server, but beyond this is should be click and go.
+Should you experience any issues using the platform, please refer to the notes on computation as hosted on POLUS and if you have issues accessing the server (e.g. a 404 error) please contact me directly and describe the problem.

 Should you have a machine upon which you already have, or you wish to deploy, your own instance of Python